Bomchoo/Arvanis-Wiki/docs/Side Attractions/Vardun-TD.md

-# Points of Interest in Vardum
+# Points of Interest in Vardun

 ## 1. Ironclad Fortress

-Ironclad Fortress stands as a testament to Vardum's rich history of defense and warfare.
+Ironclad Fortress stands as a testament to Vardun's rich history of defense and warfare.
 Here are some highlights:

 - **Historical Significance**: Originally built as a strategic defense point, the fortress has withstood numerous historical battles.
 - **Architecture**: Admire the unique architecture that incorporates locally mined iron and stone, reflecting the region's industrial capabilities.